 It is preferred that children do not bring mobile phones to school.
 If for any reason they need to, the phone must be handed to the class teacher on arrival and collected at the end of school.
 The phone will be sent to the office in the message bag for the duration of the day.

 Now and again, the school will hold mufti-days for the children.
 On these days, the children wear sensible clothes, hats and closed shoes appropriate for playing on the playground.

 This is our way of keeping you in touch with current events and information that is of importance.
-The school newsletter is sent home fortnightly on Mondays (odd weeks), with the eldest child in the family.
-It is also available on our school website where you can also sign up to receive it directly to your email inbox each week.
+The school newsletter is sent home fortnightly on Tuesdays (even weeks), with the eldest child in the family.
+It is also available via skoolbag and on our school website where you can also sign up to receive it directly to your email inbox each week.
 Please take the time to read up on what’s happening in our school community.

 There is Staff Only parking available in the school grounds at any time during school hours.
 No other vehicles are to enter the school grounds or driveway for any purpose except those displaying a Disability Permit.
 There are adequate parking facilities in either Lurline Street or the car park, Studleigh Place adjacent to the Church in Katoomba Street.
 These regulations are in place for the safety of all students, parents and staff entering the school site.

 When teachers are absent due to illness, in-service or family matters, qualified relief staff are employed to teach children.
 Where possible it is aimed to provide a degree of continuity for the class.
 The relief teacher will normally follow the program of the class teacher.
 All teachers including relief teachers undergo Child Protection screening before employment by the Diocese.